-Cross-docking often gets confused with back-order fulfillment or back order processing.
-Back-order fulfillment or back-order processing happens when an order processed and then picked short because an item in the order is out of stock.
-By the time the item comes into the facility, there is an outstanding back-order against that item.
-This is reactive cross dock or back-order fulfillment at the time of receiving.
+Cross-docking often gets confused with back-order fulfillment or back-order processing.
+Back-order fulfillment or back-order processing happens when an order was processed but some or all of the stock on the order could not be fulfilled.
+This is a “short” on the order because an item or items on the order are out of stock.
+By the time the item comes into the facility, there is an outstanding backorder against that item that can be fulfilled at time of receipt using the same process as cross dock fulfillment.

 Benefits of Cross-Docking